 Differentiated learning is central to our philosophy at West Kirby School.
 During your child’s placement at WKS we build a profile of their educational and clinical needs, so that educational provision and clinical input is tailored to reflect needs.

-West Kirby School has developed a dynamic curriculum ‘SCALES’ which refers to the school’s unique approach to our curriculum design and delivery, aimed to support the diverse needs of children and young people.
+West Kirby School has developed a dynamic curriculum ‘SCALES’ which refers to the school’s unique approach to our curriculum design and delivery, integrated with National Curriculum, aimed to support the diverse needs of children and young people.

 Our approach is a response to pupils with greater degrees of complexity and higher acuity of need, going above and beyond to provide either simple curriculum modifications or a tailored individual curriculum.

 Our aim is to ensure our pupil’s individual knowledge and skills needs are met so their learning is functional and meaningful.